QuiltServerTools/ServerSideDevDocs/docs/commands.md

 ## Registering a command

-In order to register commands, we first need to listen to Fabric API's command registration event.
+In order to register commands, we first need to listen for Fabric API's command registration event.

 ```java
 public class MyCommandsMod implements DedicatedServerModInitializer {